davidbrandfonbrener/davidbrandfonbrener.github.io/_posts/2021-02-25-overparam-bandit.md

 ## Some theory

 We will defer the full theoretical perspective to the [paper](https://arxiv.org/abs/2006.15368), but we offer a taste here.
 Specifically, the following two theorems emphasize the difference between value-based and policy-based algorithms again.
-Since the value-based algorithms are essentially doing regression, we can reduce[^chen][^munos] the policy learning problem to a regression problemwhere we expect overparameterized models to still perform well [^belkin][^bach][^bartlett].
+Since the value-based algorithms are essentially doing regression, we can reduce[^chen][^munos] the policy learning problem to a regression problem where we expect overparameterized models to still perform well [^belkin][^bach][^bartlett].
 This is encoded in the following theorem which basically says that the regret of the value-based policy is not too much more than the error in learning the Q function.
 However, this requires an assumption that the behavior is random enough that we see all actions from all states.

 **Theorem 1 (value-based reduction to regression):** Assume that $ \beta(a\mid s) \geq \tau$ for all $ s,a$.
 Then,